 Advanced Clicker Training

 Gradually move your target further away.
-Your rabbit needs to now be touching the target and getting a reward 85% of the time.
+Your rabbit now needs to be touching the target and getting a reward 85% of the time.
 If they are not, you have moved the target too far and should shorten the distance.
-Pretty soon your rabbit will follow the target in an effort to touch it.
+Soon your rabbit will follow the target in order to touch it.

-By learning through play, while practicing with fun, easy behaviours you and you rabbit will know what to expect when it comes to solving or preventing more serious behavioural problems.
+By learning through play, while practicing with fun, easy behaviors you and your rabbit will know what to expect for solving or preventing more serious behavioral problems.

 Ongoing Rewards & Training

-Once your bunny and you are clicker-wise, use the click to capture a behaviour in the future.
+Once your bunny and you are clicker-wise, use the clicker to capture a behavior.
 If your rabbit is running around your feet like a whirling dervish, reward them for staying in a safe place.
-Click and reward whenever they come close to a spot you've selected.
-Gradually reduce the area where rewards are earned and don't forget to add that verbal cue.
+Click and reward whenever they come close to a spot you’ve selected.
+Gradually reduce the area where rewards are earned and don’t forget to add that verbal cue.

-With rabbits feeling vulnerable when we force our human behaviours on them, such as lifting and holding, clicker training can help bunnies feel less stressed during routine handling such as vet exams or nail trims etc.
+With rabbits feeling vulnerable when we force our human behaviors on them, such as lifting and holding, clicker training can help bunnies feel less stressed during routine handling such as vet exams or nail trims, etc.

 This is a video is a great short, simple and perfect example of how clicker training can be fun and rewarding for your rabbits.

-It's not easy, harness training.
+Harness training is definitely not easy.
 This kind of rabbit training is not met with the enthusiasm of rabbit show jumping, for example.
-This is because being strapped up is not a 'natural' thing to do whereas jumping up in the air, is.
+This is because being strapped up is not a ‘natural’ thing to do whereas jumping up in the air is.